 With BuildDown, I aimed squarely for a happy medium.
 Build an event-driven, model/presentation-distinct architecture where the cost was low and return on investment was high, but leverage Unity where it made sense.
-For one, it made implementation that much simpler.
-And realistically, I’m not about to jump ship for another engine anytime soon, so saving myself some minor future refactoring was hardly worth the headache or heartache of fully platform-agnostic intermediary layers and proxies muddying up the codebase.

 I used the MVVM pattern as a guide, splitting the code into model (pure C# classes with atomic operations and no presentation knowledge), view model (Unity scripts that translate Unity I/O into model operations and vice versa), and view (sometimes simply represented by Unity Transform or Renderer components, sometimes a UI-interfacing specialist component).